 Chaudhry is a regular guest speaker in cultural entrepreneurship including the Advanced Cultural Leadership Programme at Hong Kong University and the London Business School.
 He was awarded an honorary doctorate from De Montfort University for his services to dance in 2014.

 Early 2019 Chaudhry was awarded an OBE for his services to dance.
-In addition, during July this year he also became a board member for Tate.
+In addition, during July 2019 he also became a board member for Tate.